 In Hornbeam we strive for excellence in all we do so always do our best!

 Hornbeam is a mixed year 5 and 6 class taught by Mrs R McParland.
-We are lucky to have the ever ready Mrs Rooney or courageous Mrs Cersell to support learning in the mornings.
-We also have a dedicated one on one LSA, Mrs Pegley.
-On a Thursday afternoon, Hornbeam is taught by Mrs G Riach who is an amazing French speaker; on a Tuesday afternoon, Mr L Dunstan an expert in all matters sporting.
+Our class is lucky to have a dedicated one on one support of Miss Lee.
+On a Tuesday afternoon the class is taught by Mr L Dunstan, an expert in all matters sporting.

-What does having courage mean to you?
-How can you show courage?
+What does justice mean to you?
+How can you show that you are fair?